SpongePowered/SpongeDocs/source/contributing/implementation/index.rst

 Overview
 ========

 SpongeCommon is the layer of shared code in the official implementations of the Sponge API.
-Sponge (coremod) and SpongeVanilla both extend SpongeCommon.
+SpongeForge and SpongeVanilla both extend SpongeCommon.

+* SpongeForge is the official forge-based implementation
 * SpongeVanilla is the official vanilla-based implementation
-* Sponge (coremod) is the official forge-based implementation

 Contents